gear-foundation/academy/docs/16-auction-automation/automation.md

 hide_table_of_contents: true
 ---

-Before we code the auction smart contract, we'll discuss smart contract automation.
+We'll discuss smart contract automation before we code the auction smart contract,

 In this lesson, we'll explore the concept of smart contract automation to make program execution more efficient.